martinmoene/scope-lite/README.md

 unique_resource: reset(resource) deletes original resource and replaces it with the given one
 unique_resource: release() releases the ownership and prevents execution of deleter
 unique_resource: get() provides the underlying resource handle
-unique_resource: get_deleter() accesses the deleter used for disposing of the managed resource
+unique_resource: get_deleter() provides the deleter used for disposing of the managed resource
-unique_resource: op*() accesses the pointee if the resource handle is a pointer
+unique_resource: op*() provides the pointee if the resource handle is a pointer
-unique_resource: op->() accesses the pointee if the resource handle is a pointer
+unique_resource: op->() provides the pointee if the resource handle is a pointer
 ```